 Urinary Tract Infection (UTI)

 A UTI is another somewhat common cause of stinky pee, though the smell isn’t always a reliable indicator.
 UTIs happen when bacteria gets into the urinary tract and causes inflammation and infection, and they’re more common in girls than boys.
-They can be very painful and can even cause severe damage to the kidneys if left untreated, so if you’re worried that it may be a UTI, take your child to the doctor right away.
+They can be very painful and can even cause severe damage to the kidneys if left untreated, so if you’re worried it may be a UTI, take your child to the doctor right away.
 The symptoms for UTI are inconsistent, but some that you may observe include:

 - Pain during urination or unexplained fussiness after all other needs have been met